 Surfing Sea Ranch and beyond can be at best a crap-shoot for the truly die-hard surfer.
+While our numerous rocky coves are beautiful and incredibly scenic, most of the Sonoma Coast is inaccessible.
+Not only that, waves frequently fail to break due to deep water and sheer cliffs.
 Unlike the smooth barrel waves of the waters memorialized in songs by the Beach Boys, dudes and dudettes who catch a Mendonoma wave are a hardier breed of surfer.
 With our rugged coastline, lurking great white sharks, butt-cold water, and unpredictable currents only the persistent catch and ride in a wave.
 That is if they’re not raked over by them first.

 But for the surfer who longs to be the only one on that perfect wave, surfing Sea Ranch and the north coast can be the ultimate zen experience.

 And now we have breaking news!
 Surfing Sea Ranch or any other break in California is a must-do activity on September 20!

 In a recent decision by our Golden State legislature, September 20 will be a day to celebrate our iconic California surfing lifestyle and honor the history, culture, and future of the sport.